Presidents’ Day SaleEnds February 16. Limited quantities. No rainchecks.Shop now

-Customers find value in the TX-NR6100 7.2 Channel THX Certified Network A/V Receiver's sound quality, ease of use, HDMI connectivity, and power.
-Many customers also appreciate the quick and easy setup process and additional features.
-However, some customers have noted that the front display seems lacking and there can be excessive clicking between inputs.
-Overall, the receiver provides a good experience for most users.
+Customers commend the TX-NR6100 7.2 Channel THX Certified Network A/V Receiver for its outstanding sound quality, ease of use, and plentiful HDMI inputs.
+Many find the setup process quick and easy, and appreciate the high power and additional features offered at its price point.
+However, some customers have noted that the front display seems lacking and there is too much clicking between inputs.

 This summary was generated by AI based on customer reviews.